id-Software/Quake-III-Arena/opengl2-readme.txt

                                      1.0 - Dimmer.
                                      2.0 - Normal. (default)
                                      3.0 - Brighter.

-  r_srgb                         - Treat all input textures as sRGB, and do
-                                   final rendering in a sRGB framebuffer.
-Only required if assets were created with it in mind.
-                                     0 - No. (default)
-                                     1 - Yes.

 Cvars for advanced material usage: r_normalMapping                - Enable normal mapping for materials that